-Homework: Homework assignments submitted on time may be returned (at the discretion of the instructor) for corrections.
+Homework: Homework assignments submitted on time may be returned (at the discretion of the instructor) for corrections with a followup regrading.

 Homework assignments are not accepted after the solutions had been discussed in class, and/or had been posted online, and/or graded assignments returned.
 Individual emergencies can be accommodated by extra credit assignments.